 Overview of human resource development Casio has various human resource development programs designed to develop creative employees who are eager to take on challenges and to train professionals with early tracking into specialized fields.
 Casio aims to develop professionals in the form of strategic generalists who pass on the company's corporate culture, and technical specialists who pass on the company's unique technology and know-how.
 For this purpose, based on the convictions that people grow through their work and that the source of growth is personal motivation, Casio helps employees improve their skills by providing environments that enable them to overcome challenges through personal determination and effort.
 Accordingly, the company emphasizes on-the-job (OJT) training to improve practical skills, complemented by off-the-job (off-JT) training to provide theoretical knowledge.
 In recent years, the training system has been improved to ensure even more effective, efficient skill development via a broader choice of training courses.

 Training System

 Casio conducts the necessary training for all the job grades in its in-house ranking system, and the company is working constantly to upgrade and enhance its human resource development system.
 As part of this system, Casio offers measures to train existing workers to make them professionals and training for specific job grades to all eligible employees.
 The human resource training page on the company's intranet explains each system of training as well as showing comments from employees who have used the system.
 Casio endeavors to encourage utilization of the system and support employee education by presenting success stories and good news.
+In addition to the system above, Casio holds Senior Life Seminars for employees when they reach the ages of 53 and 58.
+The seminars help employees to plan their lives after the company retirement age of 60, with information on areas such as retirement career planning, skills development, retirement benefits, and the pension system.

 Training participants (Casio Computer Co., Ltd.)